 Reynolds also said you should keep your profile up-to-date because many hiring managers use LinkedIn to find applicants – sometimes before they even post a job opening.

 "If you're interested in new opportunities, even in the least, keep your LinkedIn profile up-to-date so you'll be findable when a recruiter starts searching," she said.

-The brands and people you engage with on Twitter directly impact your followers' perception of you, and may affect whether hiring managers believe you're worthy of working for the company or not.
+The brands and people you engage with on Twitter directly impact your followers' perception of you and may affect whether hiring managers believe you're worthy of working for the company.

 When you're looking for a job, a good percentage of your tweets, retweets and replies should focus on topics that are relevant to the companies you want to work for.
-You can achieve this by making use of keywords and hashtags that professionals in your field talk about and follow.
+You can achieve this by using keywords and hashtags that professionals in your field talk about and follow.

 "Twitter can be used to identify leaders in an organization that you are interested in joining," said Heather Monahan, life coach and business expert.
 "By following them and retweeting their tweets you can get their attention.
 Responding to their tweets and showing your value can give you an advantage over the other candidates who aren't trying to communicate."

-Before you start using Facebook to your advantage, you need to make sure it's not damaging your image.
+Before you start using Facebook to your advantage, you need to make sure it's not hurting your image.
 Be sure to delete or untag yourself from any questionable posts or pictures.
-Once your page is scrubbed clean, you should ensure you're only posting appropriate content.
+Once your page is scrubbed clean, you should only post appropriate content.